ojayii/OjayII/README.md

 Hi there, and welcome to my profile.

 My name is Joseph Ogelenya, but I go by "Ojay", for short.
-I am a front end developer, with aspirations of going fullstack in the nearest future.
+I am a computer science student, and a front end developer with aspirations of going fullstack in the nearest future.

 My skills